Meet Stuart Ian Currie: Professional Artist and Art Educator

 • In The Beginning

-Unforetunately, I am the notorious and well known ‘struggling artist’ version, not the highly successful household name artist.
+Unfortunately, I am the notorious and well-known ‘struggling artist’ version, not the highly successful household name artist.

 But please, do read on…